myscriptbox-org/msb-simul-server/README.md

 This command checks if the openssh-server package has been installed previously.
 Synopsis:
 **msb-simul-server** server.ssh -check-if-installed
 The command outputs 'yes' if this is the case and 'no' if it isn't.

+### server.ssh -uninstall
+This command uninstalls the openssh-server package.
+You must be root or have sudo privileges to execute it.
+Synopsis:
+sudo **msb-simul-server** server.ssh -uninstall

 ## EXIT-STATUS
 ### 0